 Use our independent kitchen appliance reviews and find the right Best Buy products at the best online prices.

-When we asked 3,443 kitchen owners whether they regret anything about their kitchen in November 2017, 36% said they do.
-For 5%, their irritation was about the position of their appliances.
+When we asked 2,238 kitchen owners whether they regret anything about their kitchen in May and June 2019, 33% said they do.

-For nearly 100 people, it was down to their choice of appliance.
+For a number of people, it was down to their choice of appliance.
 This applied to ovens, hobs, dishwashers, extractor fans/cooker hoods, fridges and fridge freezers.